Boadmasters Festival (Cornwall)

 - 7th August 2019-11th August 2019The Boadmasters Festival is held in Newquay, Cornwall and split over two locations in the town:Watergate Bay for the camping and the music stages Fistral Beach for the surfing competitions, skate/BMX, Beach Sessions and surf village

-- Watergate Bay, Newquay has a two mile stretch of sandy beach at low tide.
+- Watergate Bay in Newquay has a two mile stretch of sandy beach at low tide.
 An action packed beach with excellent facilities and beachside restaurants including Jamie Oliver inspired FIFTEEN Cornwall and The Beach Hut.
 For surfers, Watergate Bay is a good beach for all experience levels including novices with a mid-high tide sandy beach break (left and rights).
 SE wind direction generally considered the best surf conditions.
-Good kitesurfing location due to the large beach (not allowed between lifeguard flags during the peak season).
-Very good kite surfing learning spot due to the shallow large beach.
-A good 45 minute walk from Newquay town centre.
-Local shops, car park, cafe, toilets, surf school & hire, extreme beach sports, toilets and seasonal lifeguard (May – end of September).
-Dogs allowed.
+Good kitesurfing location due to the large beach and very good kite surfing learning spot due to the shallow large beach.
+Note that kitesurfing is not allowed between lifeguard flags during the peak season.
+The beach has local shops, car park, cafe, toilets, surf school & hire, toilets and seasonal lifeguard (May – end of September).
+If you want to head into Newquay this is a good 45 minute to an hour walk.

 - Watersports are not the only thing to do, Watergate Bay is a great beach for a walk at low tide and dogs are allowed all year round.
 Like most of Cornwall’s beaches it’s on the South West Coast Path and there are good walks in both directions – North to Mawgan Porth, Bedruthan Steps and Constantine and South to Newquay.